A word of warning: This article is not for the faint of heart, nor for those who believe “Hello, World!” should ever be simple.

 \n | 10 | \12 | \xA |

-Hope you enjoyed this deep dive into the unnecessarily complex world of escape sequences.
-Remember: just because you can overengineer “Hello, World!” doesn’t mean you should—but it sure is fun.
+I hope you enjoyed this quick dive into the unnecessarily complex world of escape sequences.
+Remember that just because you can overengineer “Hello, World!” doesn’t mean you should.
+It sure is fun, though.